ealush/vest/CONTRIBUTING.md

 ├── vest/   # Main Vest package.
 │   ├── src/    # Vest's prebuilt source code.
 │   │   └── core/  # Modules required for vest's functionality.
-│   │   │   └── Context/     # Vest's shared runtime, Used across the whole library.
+│   │   │   └── Context/     # Vest's shared runtime.
+Used across the whole library.
+│   │   │   └── createSuite/ # Initializes the suite and creates a context and state.
+│   │   │   └── produce/     # Generates the out put object and callbaks.
+│   │   │   └── state/       # Vest's persistent state.
+Used across the whole library.
 │   │   │   └── suiteResult/ # The output object is generated here.
 │   │   │   └── test/        # Contains the test function and its lifecycle.
-│   │   │   └── validate/    # Initializes the suite and creates a context.
+│   │   │   └── validate/    # Creates and runs a stateless suite.
 │   │   └── hooks/ # Functions that extend vest's functionality.
 They all use Context.
 │   │   │   └── draft/       # Allows access to the intermediate test result.
 │   │   │   └── exclusive/   # Allows including or excluding fields in runtime.
 │   │   │   └── warn/        # Allows setting warn-only fields.
 │   │   └── lib/  # Shared helper functions.
+│   │   └── testUtils/    # Test helper functions.
 ├── eslint-plugin-vest/   # Eslint plugin with vest specific rules │   ├── lib/    # Contains all rules
 ```